raymondparag/Information-retrieval/README.md

 2. make main (this is for the webspider)
 3. make webquery (this is for the search)

+To run:
+./webspider (To create webindex folder with files given a url) ./mongoose (To start a localhost, which runs ./webquery when a query is given)

 ##Mongoose
 To start mongoose simply type ./mongoose